-A play on the commonplace command of demanding bosses, this aptly named book offers a blueprint for those looking to go beyond checklists of to-do items.
+A play on the common refrain of demanding bosses, this aptly named book offers a blueprint for those looking to go beyond to-do lists.
 Authors Jake Knapp and John Zeratsky break down productivity into bite-sized lifestyle shifts and productivity hacks.
-They offer solutions to patterns of staying busy to get the reader to focus on what really matters.
+They offer solutions to patterns of staying busy to help you focus on what really matters.
 Available on Amazon and Audible.

 The Organized Mind: Thinking Straight in the Age of Information Overload

-There are plenty of time management books that talk about lists, schedules, workstyle, and lifestyle, but New York Times bestselling author and neuroscientist Daniel J. Levitin explores what is actually happening in the brain when we are facing down endless details.
-From fatigued decision-making to fatigue in our body, we are introduced to research on how to manage our minds from a neuroscientific perspective so that we can manage our lives.
+There are plenty of time management books that talk about lists, schedules, work style, and lifestyle.
+However, New York Times bestselling author and neuroscientist Daniel J. Levitin explores what is actually happening in the brain when we face endless details.
+From fatigue from making too many decision to physical fatigue, this book introduces research on how to manage our minds from a neuroscientific perspective.
 Available on Amazon and Audible.

 Essentialism: The Disciplined Pursuit of Less

-Essentialism isn’t proposed as a concept, but rather a movement.
-Piggybacking on the minimalist movement, author Greg McKeown focuses on choosing the right tasks to pursue, not just how to get more done.
-He addresses interruptions, cluttered lives and schedules, and the ability to say no to other people’s agendas.
-This book is quickly becoming a handbook to entrepreneurs, particularly creatives.
+Essentialism isn’t a concept but rather a movement.
+Piggybacking off the minimalist movement, author Greg McKeown focuses how to choose the right tasks, not just how to get more done.
+He addresses interruptions, cluttered lives and schedules, and the capability to say no. This book is quickly becoming a handbook for entrepreneurs, particularly creatives.
 Available on Amazon and Audible.

 168 Hours: You Have More Time Than You Think

-While many people simply have a hard time prioritizing tasks or finding the time to get everything done in the mere 24-hours we have each day, this book guides us through a crucial missing piece.
-Author Laura Vanderkam walks us through the truest time-suck, not realizing where our time is actually being spent.
-As this guide walks us through an audit of our everyday lives, the reader realizes just how our time is really used, freeing us up to regain control and spend the precious minutes of our lives living as we want, not by accident.
+Many people have a hard time just prioritizing or finding time to get everything done in a mere 24 hours.
+Author Laura Vanderkam, though, will guide you through a crucial missing piece, the truest time suck: not realizing where we are actually spending our time.
+Through an audit of your everyday life, you’ll realize just how you are using your time.
+This will free you up to regain control and spend the precious minutes of your life just as you want.
 Available on Amazon and Audible.

 Do Nothing: How to Break Away from Overworking, Overdoing, and Underliving

-An astute observation that we fill our lives up by design has led award-winning journalist Celeste Headlee to examine how we can shift our focus and our paradigm to stop self-sabotage and put living ahead of doing.
-Using an interdisciplinary scientific approach, she reveals long-held assumptions and helps us find productivity through a new way of approaching the ways we live and the choices we make.
+An astute observation that we fill our lives up by design has led award-winning journalist Celeste Headlee to examine how we can shift our focus to stop self-sabotaging and put living ahead of doing.
+Using an interdisciplinary scientific approach, she reveals long-held assumption.
+She also helps us find productivity through a new way of approaching how we live and the choices we make.
 Available on Amazon and Audible.

 Getting Things Done: The Art of Stress-Free Productivity

-There have been several classics in the world of productivity, and this is one of them.
-The book has become a staple on bookshelves of anyone who wants to achieve more with their time and their lives.
+There are several classics in the productivity genre — this is one of them.
+This book has become a must-have for anyone who wants to achieve more with their time and their life.
 It offers workplace perspectives and proven principles for productivity.
-Author David Allen wrote a book for everyone, not just executives or creatives.
-This is a productivity guide for the masses.
+Author David Allen wrote this book for everyone, not just executives or creatives.
+It’s a productivity guide for the masses.
 Available on Amazon and Audible.

 When: The Scientific Secrets of Perfect Timing

-Insightful and filled to the brim with practical advice, this field guide to the importance of timing is scientifically backed and cutting edge.
-Author Daniel H. Pink synthesizes all the best works on patterns, behavioral science, and business into story narratives that reach the reader at a relatable level.
+Insightful and filled to the brim with practical advice, this field guide about the importance of timing is backed by scientific evidence.
+Author Daniel H. Pink combines all the best work on patterns, behavioral science, and business into narratives that you’ll relate to.
 Available on Amazon and Audible.

 The Dip: A Little Book That Teaches You When to Quit (and When to Stick)

 Seth Godin is a prolific writer and always seems to hit the nail on the head.
-This book is no different.
-New York Times, USA Today, and Wall Street Journal bestseller, This guide won’t disappoint.
-It reframes some forms of quitting as an intelligent defense system against being too busy and protecting productivity.
-Described in Godin’s authoritative voice, productivity is being able to identify when something is worth our time, and when to stop heading down a dead-end.
+This book is no exception.
+A New York Times, USA Today, and Wall Street Journal bestseller, you won’t be disappointed.
+This guide reframes some forms of quitting as an intelligent defense system against being too busy and protecting productivity.
+As you’ll learn, productivity all about being able to identify when something is worth our time and when you need to stop heading down a dead-end street.
 Available on Amazon and Audible.

 The Joy of Missing Out: Live More by Doing Less

-As an answer to the anxiety-driven mantra of the Millennials, FOMO (fear of missing out), acclaimed author and CEO, Tonya Dalton tackles the crippling sensation of overwhelm and the liberation and joy of missing out.
-Her perspective addresses a generational commitment to anxiety with the rewiring of perspective while simultaneously offering resources and a plan of action for anyone seeking to reject pressure, guilt-free, to live with abundance.
+This is the answer to the anxiety-driven mantra of the Millennials, FOMO (fear of missing out).
+Acclaimed author and CEO Tonya Dalton tackles the crippling sense of being overwhelmed and the liberation of missing out.
+Her perspective addresses a generational commitment to anxiety with the rewiring of perspective.
+In addition, it offers resources and a plan of action for anyone seeking to reject pressure guilt free and live with abundance.
 Available on Amazon and Audible.

 Deep Work: Rules for Focused Success in a Distracted World

-While most books focus on eliminating bad habits or removing distractions, author Cal Newport maintains a holistic focus by embracing distractions to make that time work for us.
-Deep Work explores the ability to focus on cognitively complicated tasks that need our attention, along with how to master the usefulness of distraction when used correctly.
-His premise is that if we apply ourselves to tasks in the right way, not just through prioritizing and scheduling, we can achieve better problem solving, deeper thinking, and a more fulfilling life.
+Whereas most books focus on eliminating bad habits or removing distractions, author Cal Newport maintains a holistic focus by embracing distractions to make time work for us.
+Deep Work explores the ability to focus on cognitively complicated tasks that need our attention along with how to master the usefulness of distraction.
+His premise is that if we apply ourselves to tasks in the right way, not just through prioritizing and scheduling, we can become better at problem solving and deep thinking.
+This results in a more fulfilling life.
 Available on Amazon and Audible.

 Get Sh*t Done: The Ultimate Guide to Productivity, Procrastination, & Profitability

 This is the no-nonsense guide you’ve been looking for.
-A straightforward, honest, straight-shooter, author Jeffrey Gitomer shares wisdom and humor in this New York Times Best-Seller.
-He gifts us with a variety of strategies, some tried and true and some surprisingly unique, to help the reader crush procrastination and build a more profitable work life.
+Honest and straightforward author Jeffrey Gitomer shares wisdom and humor in this New York Times bestseller.
+He gifts us with a variety of strategies — some tried and true, others surprisingly unique.
+All of them will help you crush procrastination and build a more profitable work life.
 Available on Amazon and Audible.

 The Power of Habit: Why We Do What We Do in Life and Business

-While this book is prescriptive, Charles Duhigg offers a calculated explanation of the why behind our failures and successes.
-The award-winning business reporter draws back the curtain to reveal the science behind our choices and productivity.
-This work helps us transform our lives and more through a deep understanding of the forces at work in our minds.
+Although this book is prescriptive, Charles Duhigg offers a calculated explanation of the why behind our failures and successes.
+The award-winning business reporter draws back the curtains to reveal the science behind our choices and productivity.
+This book will help you transform your life through a deep understanding of the forces at work in your mind.
 Available on Amazon and Audible.

 Daily Rituals: How Artists Work

-To say that productivity is boiled down to daily habits is a disservice to this book.
-Mason Currey expertly identifies the types of rituals and habits that help everyone, not just artists, discover a philosophical approach to life, work, and daily living.
-He cites historical figures, celebrities, and others we can all learn from, but he also teaches the reader how to learn from themselves to create rituals and patterns that will work for them.
+To say that productivity boils down to daily habits would be a disservice to this book.
+Mason Currey expertly identifies the types of rituals and habits that help everyone (not just artists) discover a philosophical approach to life, work, and daily living.
+He uses examples of historical figures, celebrities, and other people we can all learn from.
+However, he also teaches us how to learn from ourselves to create rituals and patterns unique to each of us.
 Available on Amazon and Audible.

 The War of Art: Break Through the Blocks and Win Your Inner Creative Battles

-Offering a connection between self-discipline and creativity, Steven Pressfield walks us through a Sun-Tzu approach to the battlefield of art, self-doubt, ambition, and fear.
+Connecting self-discipline and creativity, Steven Pressfield walks us through a Sun-Tzu approach to the battlefield of art, self-doubt, ambition, and fear.
 Both creatives and left-brain number crunchers will appreciate the painstaking process of bringing discipline and productivity to the forefront while stifling fear and letting creativity flow.
-This is a guide for reconciling some of the most difficult internal fights that are relatable to everyone on a fundamental level.
+This is a guide for reconciling some of the most difficult internal fights.
+Everyone can relate to this message.
 Available on Amazon and Audible.

 The Autobiography of Benjamin Franklin

-Benjamin Franklin was a founding father, inventor including bifocals as one of his greatest inventions, talented negotiator, scientist including the discovery of electricity, prolific writer, entrepreneur, and philosopher.
-It’s no wonder that he might be considered an expert on productivity.
-Choose just about any biography, and you’ll learn something, but it’s in his autobiography that many readers find gems of wisdom, a guide to life and work, and a sense of humor that rarely comes across with such clarity and cross-generational clarity.
+Benjamin Franklin was a founding father, inventor (of bifocals, among other things), talented negotiator, scientist (including the discovery of electricity), prolific writer, entrepreneur, and philosopher.
+He was also an expert on productivity.
+Choose just about any of his biographies and you’ll learn plenty about this great man.
+However, it’s in his autobiography that many readers find gems of wisdom, a guide to life and work, and a sense of humor that rarely comes across with such cross-generational clarity.
 Available on Amazon and Audible.